 The company recently raised a $47 million round of venture funding to offer a new home insurance product.
 Their quoting process is a HUGE improvement over industry giants like State Farm, which can require 126 questions for their home insurance application.
 So how does Kin make it so easy?

-Kin pulls data from satellite imagery, MLS datafeeds, and other third party providers.
+Kin pulls data from satellite imagery, MLS data feeds, and other third party providers.
 Kin is similar to Swyfft when it comes to using data to accelerate the quoting process.
 With just your address, Kin gives you a full policy quote on your home.
-Keep in mind, this quote is only indicative and some users have reported it changing throughout the application.
-You won't know the final premium for certain until you click through and buy the policy.
-That being said, Kin is pretty competitive on price, so let's look at what you are buying if you buy a Kin policy...
+Keep in mind, this quote is only indicative, and some users have reported it changing throughout the application.
+You won't know the final premium for sure until you click through and buy the policy.
+That being said, Kin is pretty competitive on price, so let's look at what you are buying if you buy a Kin policy.

 The good news is Kin uses the same ISO standard home insurance form used by most of the industry.
-So you can compare their home insurance coverages to others on an apples-to-apples basis.
+So you can compare their home insurance coverage to others on an apples-to-apples basis.

 You have $350,000 of dwelling coverage on your home and a 10% hurricane deductible.
 Hurricane Irma spits out wind of 110 mph and does $50,000 of damage to the roof and siding of your home.
 Your deductible jumps from $1,000 to $35,000 because the damage was caused by a hurricane.
 Your insurance company only pays you $15,000 of the $50,000 in repair costs.

 Now Kin is not technically an insurance carrier.
 They are what is called an MGA (managing general agency).
-This means they control the branding, pricing, and claims experience of the policy, but someone else puts up the capital needed to write your policy (the insurance carrier).
-Kin uses reinsurance relationships to back the catastrophic risks.
+An MGA controls the branding, pricing, and claims experience of the policy, but someone else puts up the capital needed to cover the catastrophic risk exposure of the insurance.
+Kin uses reinsurance relationships to back these catastrophic risks.